twbs/bootstrap/docs/components/slider.md

 ## Examples

 This is the base slider component as used for Top-Arbeitgeber. `slider-item` holds the html of the repective slides.
-Due to `vertical-align: middle` are center aligned.
+Due to `vertical-align: middle`, slides are vertically center aligned.
 You can use `.card`, `.row` and other classes inside. `.slider-item-grid-spacing` adds the grid spacings with their respective adjustments for all breakpoints.

 <div class="section-slider slider">
   <div class="slider-inner">